microsoft/Azure-Kinect-Sensor-SDK/proposals/ARM-support.md

 ## Implementation

-There are several large adjustments need to be implemented: //WES: there are 4 repo's that need to be modified, SDK, BT, Depth, and packaging.
+There are several large adjustments need to be implemented:

 - Changes to Sensor SDK, Depth Engine, Body Tracking SDK and packaging repo's
 - Changes to the build process for Sensor SDK, Depth Engine and Body Tracking SDK